opiy-org/asterisk-ari-php/README.md

 with them:

 * In a local standalone script for simple event handling (ExampleLocalApp)
-* Pass them to a remote app, e.g. if you are wrapping Asterisk with a framework based app.
+* Pass events to a remote app, e.g. if you are wrapping Asterisk with a framework based app.

 Now, how should we handle events, that are sent to our WebSocketClient workers?